GeppettoJS/backbone.geppetto/README.md

 To solve this issue, Geppetto implements a scalable **Controller** architecture for Backbone, prescribing an MVC-style separation of concerns.
 This makes it possible to write code that is loosely-coupled, easy-to-reuse, and highly-testable.

 ## Technical Overview
-Geppetto implements a standard MVC architecture, "Mediated View" pattern.
+Geppetto implements a standard MVC architecture, with the added flavor of the "Mediated View" pattern.
 The key players are:

 ### Model
 The standard Backbone Model.